-- Domestic violence: The police should be contacted if you are a victim of domestic violence (which is widely defined).
-It’s important to bear in mind that even if there hasn’t been physical abuse, a course of conduct may amount to harassment, which is a criminal offence.
+- Domestic violence: The police should be contacted if you are a victim of domestic abuse (which is widely defined).
+It’s important to bear in mind that even if there hasn’t been physical abuse, a court of conduct may amount to harassment or coercive control, which are criminal offences.
 Protection can be obtained by an application to the court for a non-molestation order.

 What if you are not married?

-If you and your partner are not married to each other, then the law differs in some respects:
+If you and your partner are not a married couple or civil partners, then the law differs in some respects: